 EAEPC, the European Association of Euro-Pharmaceutical Companies.

-The European Association of Euro-Pharmaceutical Companies (EAEPC) is a Brussels-based non-profit making organisation, which regroup the European licensed parallel distribution industry, championing the industry’s achievements and the benefits of its products.
+The European Association of Euro-Pharmaceutical Companies (EAEPC), who becomes Affordable Medicines Europe in 21.01.2020, is a Brussels-based non-profit making organisation, which regroup the European licensed parallel distribution industry, championing the industry’s achievements and the benefits of its products.

 Aims and Objectives

 Its main goal is to study and to promote the member’s business sector and to contribute to the member’s competitiveness by taking specific actions:

 - Analyzing activities and initiatives in the areas of industry.

 - Providing members with relevant data and information that inform their decision making.

 - Offering a platform for member to network, raise knowledge and share expertise.